acidgenomics/koopa/README.md

 [![Build Status](https://travis-ci.org/steinbaugh/koopa.svg?branch=master)](https://travis-ci.org/steinbaugh/koopa)
 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)

-High-performance computing shell bootloader for bioinformatics.
+Shell bootloader for bioinformatics.

 ## Installation

+Linux and macOS are currently supported.
+Koopa also integrates with schedulers in a high-performance computing (HPC) environment, including [slurm][] and [LSF][], if they are available.

-Connect to your high-performance computing (HPC) cluster and clone our git repository.
+First, clone our git repository:

 ```bash
 git clone https://github.com/steinbaugh/koopa.git ~/koopa
 ```

-Add these lines to your `.bashrc` file:
+Then add these lines to your `.bashrc` file:

 ```bash
 # koopa shell